muratk3n/thirdwave/en/README.md

 ---

-Dubya used that shit so well..
+Dubya used that stuff so well..
 I'll never forget during one debate Gore was constantly saying "I'll fight for this","I'll fight for that" W jumps in and he's like "there's been enough fightin".
 Boom.
 With a little Southerner cowboy delivery, perfect timing..
 Gore was